-In our analysis we exclude all forests stands for which AWP turns negative if the temperature rises by 1 °C (This occures in 2% of all stands).
+In our analysis we excluded all forests stands for which AWP turns negative if the temperature rises by 1 °C (This occurs in 2 % of all stands).

-We also determine the sensitivity of forests against temperature change using the German forest inventory to validate our results.
-However, the inventory does not include LAI measurements.
-We therefore assume the basal area as a proxy for LAI, and we select subsamples of forests stands with similar structure (basal area, tree height heterogeneity, forest height, and same species mixtures).
-In addition, we use elevation as a proxy for mean annual temperature, assuming temperature changes of $0.65\,^{\circ}$ C per 100 metres on average (Foken and Nappo, 2008).
-Only in the case of spruce and beech monocultures did we find enough data to calculate SI{MAT} -values for several forest structures (see Appendix A3, Fig. A3 & A4).
-The correlation of the sensitivity values based on field data and simulation data was quite high ($R^2 = 0.65$).
+We also determined the sensitivity of forests to temperature change using the German forest inventory to validate our results.
+However, the inventory does not include leaf area index (LAI) measurements.
+We therefore assumed the basal area as a proxy for LAI, and we selected subsamples of forests stands with similar structure (basal area, tree height heterogeneity, forest height, and same species mixtures).
+In addition, we used elevation as a proxy for mean annual temperature, assuming temperature changes of $0.65\,^{\circ}$ C per 100 metres on average (Foken and Nappo, 2008).
+Only in the case of spruce and beech monocultures did we find enough data to calculate SI{MAT} values for several forest structures (for more details see Appendix A3, Fig. A3).